Skip to Content

 Grand Marais is an adorable town on the North Shore.
 There are many cute shops and restaurants.

 An added bonus is the Gunflint Trail, which starts in Grand Marais.
 This 57-mile paved scenic road has easy access to the Boundary Waters in the Superior National Forest.
-We had a great time paddling around in a canoe.
+We had a great time paddling around in a canoe after camping at Trails End Campground.

 Bayfield Wisconsin Waterfront

-Grand Marais is also a great place to catch a seaplane or ferry to Isle Royale National Park.
+Grand Marais is also great for catching a seaplane or ferry to Isle Royale National Park.

 Judge CR Magney State Park